-A reservation deposit (non-refundable) of AED 5,000, which is fully applied toward tuition, is required upon acceptance for admission.
+A reservation deposit (non-refundable) of AED 5,000, which is fully applied toward tuition, is required upon acceptance for admission (provisional or other).
 Due to the high number of applicants, students are requested to pay this deposit within two months of the start of the term of entry.
 No application will be accepted after this date without the reservation deposit.
+The reservation deposit is non-refundable unless the application is rejected by the Admissions Department.

-Entrance Exam Fee:

-AED 300 (non-refundable)
+Entrance Exam Fee: AED 300 (non-refundable)